HardlightVR/HL-Unity-pluginSDK/Assets/StreamingAssets/Haptics/Your Haptics/README.txt

 If you create a sequence called "beating_heart.sequence", then in code you can refer to it as "my.beating_heart".
 If you write a pattern and want to refer to this sequence, you can also use "my.beating_heart".

 You can also refer to other packages to facilitate reuse of haptics.
-If you want to use any of the sequences in NS Core (namespace "ns") in your haptics, just write "ns.[haptics_name]".
+If you want to use any of the sequences in HL Core (namespace "ns") in your haptics, just write "ns.[haptics_name]".
 Remember that if you change your namespace after having written some haptics, you must update your haptics appropriately or else the references will be broken and you will receive errors.

+Hardlight used to be named NullSpace, hence why all the old namespaces are 'NS' or 'ns'